CindyLi-Ayi/AC221-Final-Project-Embedding-Bias/README.md

 For word2vec model training, we use the CBOW implementation from the **gensim** package, with parameters: context window size of 5, minimum word count of 5, learning rate of 0.01, and 15 epochs.
 After training word2vec using each of the combinations of configurations (of data source and dataset size above), we compute the two bias metrics above.

-Please see the *word2vec_training.ipynb* notebook for the associated code and additional details.
+Please see our [word2vec_training.ipynb](https://github.com/CindyLi-Ayi/AC221-Final-Project-Embedding-Bias/blob/main/word2vec_training.ipynb) notebook for the associated code and additional details.

-### Bias in Existing Word Embeddings
+#### Bias in Existing Word Embeddings

 We think it is very important to examine the bias in existing embeddings since people too often just use these pretrain embeddings and trust them in their performance as well as fairness.
 At the same time, we hope to find clues of where the bias could come from by doing comparative studies across different embeddings and also their variants, and also give guidance on which is a less biased embedding when fairness is an important concern of the project.